 Family Ticket (2 adults, 2 children) – £20.00

 Annual Family Pass – £45.00

 *Includes seniors, students and disabled visitors.
 Disabled visitors are also entitled to free entry for one carer.

-Please let reception know if you would like to use our mobility scooter to get around the site.
 We welcome schools, groups and lecture tours all year by arrangement.

 In our visitor centre you will find information displays, a gift shop, light refreshments and easily accessible facilities.
 Our well-stocked gift shop sells guidebooks and plenty of history-themed pocket money souvenirs.
 We accept payment by card, cheque and cash.

 The new Janus Visitor Centre is named after the Roman god of gateways, who is depicted with two faces – one facing the future, the other the past.
 It’s the building through which visitors are transported from the 21st century into Iron Age Britain.
 The Janus centre is also a showcase of sustainable technologies, including solar panels, a biomass wood-burning boiler and rainwater harvesting.

 Did you know?
 None of our wastewater goes into the sewers – it is all filtered through a reedbed, creating a wetland area.

 In the Janus Visitor Centre we sell hot and cold drinks, light snacks, ice creams and locally produced fudge.
 We have picnic tables with beautiful views if you want to bring your own food, or you could eat around the fire in one of our prehistoric houses.